-If the stain has dried on the rattan, use a toothbrush to help loosen solids.
-Dampen a microfiber cloth and put just a drop of dishwashing liquid on the cloth.
+Use a toothbrush to help loosen solids or other stains that have dried onto the rattan.
+Then, dampen a microfiber cloth and put just a drop of dishwashing liquid on the cloth.
 Wipe down the stained area.
 Follow up with a cloth dampened with fresh water and allow the area to air-dry.

 Instructions for Monthly Cleaning